camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 {{< figure caption="Notifications types" src="notifications.png">}}

 Multiple notifications will be stacked on top of each other and will close automatically if the user does not interact with them.

+# Infrastructure Improvements

+## Clustering
+This release also includes configuration parameters that allow you to seamlessly run multiple Optimize instances in a cluster setup.

+An Optimize cluster can provide you the following advantages:

+* Increase the availability of Optimize by scaling it horizontally (most commonly used for a failover setup)
+* Setup dedicated importing and user-serving Optimize instances to increase responsiveness on high import loads
+* In a multi-engine scenario, to distribute the import load over multiple Optimize instances

+In a cluster, you need to configure one importing Optimize instance per connected Camunda BPM engine as well as a shared secret on instances that serve user requests.
+For a more details, please read the dedicated guide in our [documentation](https://docs.camunda.org/optimize/2.4/technical-guide/setup/clustering/).

+The following sample illustrates a simple failover cluster setup.

+{{< figure caption="Sample Optimize Cluster Setup " src="clustering.png">}}

+In this example, Optimize #1 acts as the actively-importing instance which also serves user requests if they are routed to it by the user facing load balancer.
+Optimize #2, on the other hand, is configured to not import data from the engine and thus solely handles user requests.
+If one instance is down, users will still be able to access Optimize as they are routed to the current available instance.

+## Security

+[Johannes?]

+## Elasticsearch Changes

+Elasticsearch plays an important role for Camunda Optimize since we use it to store imported historic engine data as well as reports, dashboards, and alerts.
+Given this close integration, we need to make sure that we always stay up-to-date with enhancements and changes that are added to Elasticsearch.

+### Elasticsearch REST Client

+When we started the development of Camunda Optimize, Elastic's recommendation for communicating to Elasticsearch was to use their Java TransportClient.
+Since then, Elastic has updated their recommended approach.

+Elastic now officially recommends using the Java REST Client for communication with the Elasticsearch nodes.
+Additionally, Elastic plans to deprecate the TransportClient in [future releases](https://www.elastic.co/guide/en/elasticsearch/client/java-api/6.5/client.html).
+In addition, some cloud service providers who offer Elastic as a service no longer support the TransportClient.

+With this release of Optimize, we reworked the communication from Optimize to Elasticsearch and are using the REST Client instead of Elastic's TransportClient.

+In summary you are able to configure multiple nodes to connect to, only need to care about the elasticsearch HTTP port, can configure a HTTP proxy if required and in terms of secured connections don't need a client certificate anymore.
+However, this also means you need to revise your Optimize configuration to comply with the new [elasticsearch connection configuration](https://docs.camunda.org/optimize/2.4/technical-guide/setup/configuration/#connection-settings) and [elasticsearch security settings](https://docs.camunda.org/optimize/2.4/technical-guide/setup/configuration/#security-settings)

+### Adding Support for more Elasticsearch Versions

+With this release of Camunda Optimize, we've updated our support for Elasticsearch, meaning that from 2.4.0 onwards, we will no longer support ElasticSearch 6.0.0.
+Instead, we've added official support for the following Elasticsearch versions:

+  - 6.2.0+
+  - 6.3.1+
+  - 6.4.0+
+  - 6.5.0+

+Elastic has already announced End of Life for support for 6.0.x (2019-05-14) and 6.1.x (2019-06-13), and Optimize will reject any versions earlier than 6.2.0 and later than or equal to 7.0.0 during startup.

+## Java 11 Support

+With Optimize 2.4.0 comes [Java 11 (LTS) Oracle/OpenJDK Runtime support](https://docs.camunda.org/optimize/2.4/technical-guide/supported-environments/#java-runtime).
+While the minimum supported Java Runtime Version remains 1.8, which is still actively supported by Oracle, Java 9 and 10 as non-LTS releases have already reached their [end of life](https://www.oracle.com/technetwork/java/java-se-support-roadmap.html) and are thus not included as supported runtimes by Optimize.

+So feel free to run Optimize 2.4.0 with the latest Oracle/OpenJDK Java 11 LTS Runtime.

+## Environment Variables in Config

+For means of externalizing configuration properties from the `environment-config.yaml` configuration file, Optimize now provides Java System Property & OS Environment [variable placeholder support](https://docs.camunda.org/optimize/2.4/technical-guide/setup/configuration/#java-system-properties-os-environment-variable-placeholders).

 # How to get it